MinecraftForge/Documentation/docs/datastorage/config.md

   public static final MyConfig INSTANCE;
   public static final ForgeConfigSpec SPEC;

+  // This is a config term
-  // There are other value types public final ForgeConfigSpec.BooleanValue setting;
+  // There are other value types such as IntValue, EnumValue public final ForgeConfigSpec.BooleanValue setting;

   public MyConfig(ForgeConfigSpec.Builder builder) {
     setting = builder
       .comment("This is comment")
       .define("setting", false);
-    }
+    //use defineEnum() to define enum type setting
+    //use defineInRange() to limit number range
+    //use translation() to specify translation key
+    //use worldRestart() to specify that world should reload when config changes
+    //You can also register nested config.
+Check the code of ForgeConfigSpec.Builder for more information }

+  // Read the config value
+  // Don't read it too early
   public static boolean getSetting() {
       return INSTANCE.setting.get();
   }

   static {
+    //convention
     Pair<MyConfig, ForgeConfigSpec> pair = new ForgeConfigSpec.Builder().configure(MyConfig::new);
       INSTANCE = pair.getKey();
       SPEC = pair.getValue();